adamsilver/adamsilver.io-jekyll/_posts/2014-10-01-the-boring-front-end-developer.md

 ## Preprocessors

-When given the choice to add a preprocessor (e.g. LESS, SASS, CoffeeScript etc) to the technology stack, the BFED realises there is a [deeper impact](/articles/the-disadvantages-of-css-preprocessors/) beyond just "writing less code". *Will it be harder to onboard developers?
-Will debugging code be more difficult?* If the answer to any of these questions is *yes* then the BFED will say *no* to preprocessors.
+When given the choice to add a preprocessor (e.g. LESS, SASS, CoffeeScript etc) to the technology stack, the BFED realises there is a deeper impact beyond just "writing less code". *Will it be harder to onboard developers?
+Will debugging code be more difficult?* If the answer to any of these ([and many other](/articles/the-disadvantages-of-css-preprocessors/)) questions is *yes* then the BFED will say *no* to preprocessors.

 ## Accessibility